14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

      data-type="pie">
 </div>

-*1-5* estimations is the most common ammount that our users performed in a month.
+Most of the companies that participated perform *1-5* estimations per month.

 ## When you are estimating a project, what tool do you use to calculate the price?

 <div class="js-component-blog-estimation-survey-pie-chart u-margin-both-half estimation-post-pie-chart estimation-post-pie-chart--donut"
+     data-labels='[
-     data-labels='["A spreadsheet software such as Excel or Google Sheets", "Pen, paper and a nice calculator.", "I don´t use anything, I just make up a number.", "Trello", "Notes / Google Docs", "A combination of multiple tools / bespoke software"]' data-values="[18, 5, 2, 1, 1, 1]"
+     	"A spreadsheet such as Excel or Google Sheets", "Pen, paper and a nice calculator.",
+     	"I don´t use anything, I just make up a number.", "Trello",
+     	"Notes / Google Docs",
+     	"A combination of tools / bespoke software"]' data-values="[18, 5, 2, 1, 1, 1]"
      data-type="donut">
 </div>